login-securite/lsassy/README.md

 | [Acknowledgments](#acknowledgments)          | Kudos to these people and tools                         |
 | [Contributors](#contributors)                | People contributing to this tool                        |

+## Warning

+Although I have made every effort to make the tool stable, traces may be left if errors occur.

+This tool can either leave some lsass dumps if it failed to delete it (eventhough it tries hard to do so) or leave a scheduled task running if it fails to delete it.
+This shouldn't happen, but it might.
+Know, you know, use it with caution.

 ## Installation

 **lsassy** works with python >= 3.6